 How do you have the courage to put your own stamp on something?
 How do you know your “stamp” is any good?
 “It has a lot to do with being comfortable with who you are and being able to bring yourself to the part regardless of what it is,” Ashley says.
 “And sometimes it’s challenging.
 Sometimes roles just pour out of me and sometimes they don’t.”

 I sink deeper into my chair, ready to find out more about how this lovely person with the burping bulldog got to where she is today, how she made a successful profession in the ever so risky rollercoaster of the arts.
 “I’m the youngest of four,” she begins, with a tone that makes me think she loves her family very deeply.
 “I’m from Gulf Breeze, Florida, and no one in my family does this at all.
 My mom and dad were always like, ‘I wish you came with an instruction booklet because we don’t even know where to begin.’
-But they were so supportive.
+But they were so supportive.”
 Ashley started singing in church when she was seven years old.
 But so did all her siblings, so she didn’t think anything of it.
-I laugh and tell her how I sang in choirs when I was seven too (nowhere near as good as her, I can guarantee).
+I laugh and tell her how I sang in choirs when I was seven too.
 You’re not thinking anything of it then.
 “Exactly,” she laughs, “I wasn’t born and bred to think I was anything extra special.”

 There’s a scene in Jonathan Livingston Seagull when his mother is frustrated at his choice to fly higher, be different: “‘Why, Jon, why?’ his mother asked.
 ‘Why is it so hard to be like the rest of the flock, Jon?…Son, you’re bone and feathers!’